Succession to the French throne: The end of the "Capetian miracle"

 Louis X died on June 5, 1316, having just had time to marry again, after a reign of eighteen months, leaving his new wife Clementia of Hungary pregnant.
 Philip of Poitiers was at Lyon at the day of the death of his brother.
 The prince took the regency of both France and Navarre.
 Joan's claim was supported by her maternal grandmother, Agnes of France, and her uncle, Odo IV, Duke of Burgundy.
-The arguments they invoked in favor of Joan were in full conformity with feudal law which has always authorized a daughter to succeed to the fief in the absence of sons.
+The arguments they invoked in favor of Joan were in full conformity with feudal law which had always authorized a daughter to succeed to the fief in the absence of sons.
 Indeed, female succession was a reality in France.
 Aquitaine had been ruled by a duchess, Eleanor, and countesses had ruled Toulouse and Champagne, as well as in Flanders and Artois.
 Mahaut, Countess of Artois, belonged to the Court of Peers since 1302.
-Outside the realm, women have played a role in the devolution of the English crown as well as the crown of the Latin Kingdom of Jerusalem.
+Outside the realm, women had played a role in the devolution of the English crown as well as the crown of the Latin Kingdom of Jerusalem.
 And Joan I of Navarre had brought her kingdom of Navarre to her husband Philip the Fair.
 The idea that a woman would become queen of France was in itself nothing shocking to the barons.
 Indeed, at the death of Louis VIII, the kingdom was governed by a woman — Blanche of Castile — regent in the name of her young son Louis IX.

 The regent made a treaty with the Duke of Burgundy.
-It was agreed that if Queen Clementia of Hungary gave birth to a son, Philip will maintain the regency until his nephew's majority.
+It was agreed that if Queen Clementia of Hungary gave birth to a son, Philip would maintain the regency until his nephew's majority.
 In the event that the queen gave birth to a daughter, Philip undertook to renounce Navarre and Champagne in favor of the princesses, if they renounced the crown of France at the age of consent.
 If not, their claim was to remain, and "right was to be done to them therein"; but Philip would no longer renounce Navarre and Champagne.

 On November 15, 1316, Queen Clementia gave birth to a son, John the Posthumous.
 Unfortunately, the child lived only five days, and the kingdom remained without a direct heir.
 By his treaty with the Duke of Burgundy, Philip would only rule the two kingdoms as regent or governor, until Joan reached the age of consent.
 But Philip had himself crowned at Rheims, on January 9, 1317.
 Opposed by the Duke of Burgundy, and his own brother, Charles, Count of La Marche, it was thought prudent to shut the gates of the town during the ceremony.
 Back at Paris, an assembly of prelates, barons and burgesses acknowledged Philip as their sovereign, and asserted that "women do not succeed to the French throne."